cromulus/vagrant-rsync/README.md

 It might destroy all your data and turn your co-workers into angry badgers.
 Be forewarned.

-Can be mixed in with Guard or kicker or what-have-you to rsync whenever the host filesystem chagnes.
+Can be mixed in with Guard or kicker or what-have-you to rsync whenever the host filesystem changes.